PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 pytest
 ```

-This installs the project in a virtual environment in "editable" mode (which means the source files will be used from where they are rather than being copied, so any changes to them will be directly reflected in tests and uses of the CLA) and then calls `pytest` to run the unit tests in the project. `pytest` will automatically pick up any extra tests you add and run them as well.
+This installs the project in a virtual environment in "editable" mode (which means the source files will be used from where they are rather than being copied, so any changes to them will be directly reflected in tests and uses of the CLI) and then calls `pytest` to run the unit tests in the project. `pytest` will automatically pick up any extra tests you add and run them as well.

 #### Web App Integration